 The Wicklow Mountains are simply beautiful.
-Trekking and camping opportunities abound, surprisingly not too far from Dublin.
+Trekking and camping opportunities abound and surprisingly not too far from Dublin.
 There are also plenty of more-than-ideal spots to park your campervan throughout the park.

 Many people choose to summit Great Sugar Loaf Mountain from which you can (on a clear day) see for miles in every direction.
-This volcano shaped mountain is not an actual volcano, but it is steep and conical so be sure to bring plenty of water along.
+This volcano-shaped mountain is not an actual volcano, but it is steep and conical so be sure to bring plenty of water along.

 Honestly, though, you’ll want to get a bit deeper into the park to really enjoy the spectacular natural landscapes.
 Another great spot is Lough Tay, a.k.a. “the Guinness lake”.
 If Guinness wasn’t a beer in Ireland they would probably call it “Black Tea Lake” or “Black Water Lough”.

 I’m sure the whole Guinness thing is a subliminal marketing attempt.
 Didn’t work on me!
-Who want’s a beer?
+Who wants a beer?

 For those of you with a little more time on your hands, I strongly recommend that you tackle the Wicklow Way Trek.
 This 80-mile (129 km) hike takes you through the very heart of the park.
-If you are hiking the Wicklow Way in the summer, make sure to NOT do the hike when the ultra marathon is happening.
+If you are hiking the Wicklow Way in the summer, make sure to NOT do the hike when the ultramarathon is happening.

 Have a pint at Belfast’s oldest pub, Kelly Cellars.

-Visit the peace walls; another surreal yet interesting part of this city is the fact that there are massive walls separating communities from the days when Protestants and Catholics were at each others throats.
+Visit the peace walls; another surreal yet interesting part of this city is the fact that there are massive walls separating communities from the days when Protestants and Catholics were at each other’s throats.

 It is hard to believe that in a modern European city in the 21st century that such walls exist.
-Rumor has it that these walls will be taken down in the next decade or so.
+Rumour has it that these walls will be taken down in the next decade or so.

 Get chatting with people in the hostels in Belfast.
 Then, to seal the deal on Belfast, check out a rugby game at the famous Ulster stadium.

 If you love food (who doesn’t), consider taking a Belfast Food Tour to get to know some tasty local faire.